Like the idea of a remote that ties into your home automation system but don’t want to drop $35 on a remote like the Z-Wave Minimote?

 It’s a bit circuitous, but Dash Runner sends a post to the SmartThings cloud which then talks to your hub to control your local devices.

-Other software options to monitor your amazon dash button
+Other software options for your amazon dash button hack

 If you don’t have a media server running Windows, you may want to look into running an equivalent application on a Raspberry Pi or Arduino.
 They’ll be more stable running 24/7 and won’t use as much energy.